Software

 Is A Clock In And Out App Right For Your Law Firm?

 Managing hours effectively is crucial for any successful law firm.
-After all, every minute is precious and time on the clock costs money.
-Unfortunately, many times overages are not accounted for in billable hours, which means a law firm that doesn’t control labor costs can quickly eat into their profits.
+After all, every minute is precious, and time on the clock costs money.
+Unfortunately, overages are often not accounted for in billable hours, which means a law firm that doesn’t control labor costs can quickly eat into its profits.

 A Clock

-Not only that, since hours are billed on a per-client or per-job basis, keeping track of all those hours can become tedious and downright expensive in terms of the accounting costs.
+Also, since hours are billed on a per-client or per-job basis, keeping track of all those hours can become tedious and downright expensive in accounting costs.
 Thankfully, many tools can help you manage hours, save on labor costs, and improve efficiency, among other things.
-One of those tools is a clock in and out app.
+One of those tools is a clock-in and out app.

 Track Time and Cost Jobs More Accurately

 As mentioned, overages are no friends of any successful law firm.
-Since most lawyers are paid by the job and have to bill a set number of hours per job or client, extra hours will quickly eat into any profit you may make on that particular job or with that specific client.
-With a time and attendance app, you can better manage the hours you spend on a particular job to ensure that you do not go over what you stated in the contract.
+Since the job pays most lawyers and has to bill a set number of hours per job or client, extra hours will quickly eat into any profit you may make on that particular job or with that specific client.
+With a time and attendance app, you can better manage your hours of a particular job to ensure you do not exceed what you stated in the contract.

-Additionally, you can collect the data over time and use it to improve job costing for future jobs and clients.
+Additionally, you can collect the data to improve job costing for future employment and clients.
 For example, if you see that specific tasks are taking longer or that you are more likely to incur overages for particular jobs, you can use that data to forecast more hours in the future.

 You can also use the timesheet management app data to improve where you see deficiencies in your practice.
 This may mean hiring more help for particular tasks, retraining employees to know how to do their portion of the job better, or choosing employees who are better suited to specific tasks.